UniboDIFABiophysics/programmingCourseDIFA/Lesson_09_DataFrame_and_Pandas.md

 They can be sliced on the index as well, both by single keys and range of keys.

 the range of keys are referred to the order of the index, not the natural sorting of the values contained in it

+**NOTE: the slicing also contains the last value of the slice as well!**

 ```python